mvolkmann/blog/src/lua.md

 ### Simplifying Classes

-There is a fair amount boilerplate code in the examples above and plenty of opportunity to make mistakes.
+There is a fair amount boilerplate code in all the examples above and plenty of opportunity to make mistakes.
 We can address this by writing a function named `class` that does all the work for us.